HAW-Hatim/PollutionGO/README.md

 # PollutionGO - Open Source Air Quality Monitoring

 **PollutionGO** is an open-source, end-to-end air quality monitoring platform.
 It combines a low-cost, portable sensor unit (ESP32-based), a mobile application, and a cloud‑ready server backend to collect, visualise, and share real-time environmental data.
-The project was created by the **HAW‑Hatim** team to make air quality monitoring accessible, affordable, and transparent.
+The project was created by us to make air quality monitoring accessible, affordable, and transparent.

 ## Table of Contents